brgtrainings/brgtrainings.github.io/syllabus/ruby/section-one/getting-started.md

   - installation
   - rvm
   - rbenv
-description: Getting started with Ruby
+description: Getting Started with Ruby language
 permalink: /ruby/section-one/getting-started/
 next_link: /ruby/section-one/intro
 ---

-# Getting Started
+# Getting Started with Ruby language

 To get Ruby into your system, you need to first install it and there are several ways and/or tools to do it.
 This page describes how to install Ruby in Linux, macOS or Windows.
 There are many ways to install Ruby in each